hashicorp/nomad-guides/vault-examples/goapp/README.md

 ## Step 4: Revoking Dynamic Credentials GUI
 In this step we imagine that a secret has been compromised (password committed to github, lost sticky note, etc.).

 Authenticate to the Vault GUI with admin credentials (Requires access to revoke auth and database tokens).
+If using the vagrantfile you can login using `username: vault` and `password: vault` or use the root token.

 If using Vagrantfile: http://localhost:8200/ui/vault/auth